TomKrauss/pks-edit/doc/manual/document_types.md

 - `shifWidth` the number of columns defining one `logical edited tab` - i.e. the number of columns by which a selected range of text is indented, when pressing Tab.
 - `tabSize` - the number of columns defining one `logical visible tab`
 - `showWhitespace` - whether whitespace characters (tab, spaces, line-ends) are displayed during editing.
+- `expandAbbreviations` - if set to true, templates defined in the [grammar](grammar.md) which are marked with `auto-insert=true` will be automatically expanded, when a match with the template pattern is encountered during text input.
+- `showSyntaxHighlight`- if set to true, will have the text of documents with a defined grammar being colored using the styling rules defined in the grammar.
+- `showLineNumbers` - if set to true, displays the line number area of a editing window.
+This will (as the name suggests) display the line numbers, but also additional things like the change annotations.
+- `highlightCaretLine` - if set to true, displays the line in which the input caret is placed using a slightly different background color making the input caret easier to detect.
+- `smartSpaceDelete` - can be set to true in particular in the case tabs are "emulated" using spaces to have backspace delete multiple spaces at once pretending one would delete a tab character.
+- `fillCharacter` - if set to a value != 0, will have all tabs being expanded to the assigned character.
 - `autoIndent` - whether entering a new line should try to automtically insert the "proper number of tabs" at the beginning of the new line depending on the number of tabs displayed in the prvious line etc...
+- `tabulatorSizes` - can be assigned to an array of values used as the respective tab stop sizes.
+If the array size is 1, the single contained element defines the tabstop size.

 ## Example
 Here is an example of a document type descriptor for C and C++ files, which associates the files with a grammar named `cpp` and connects the files with a `default` editor configuration.